 Summer Vacation is the perfect time to unwind, relax, and get lost in a good book that you can finish beach-side with your toes in the sand.
-There are plenty of highly anticipated fiction books that have come out this year you might already have on your list, but in case you need some recommendations, we asked our editors what new releases from 2022 they can’t wait to read this summer.
+There are plenty of highly anticipated fiction books that have come out this year you might already have on your list, but in case you need some recommendations, we asked our editors about their favourite books they can’t wait to read this summer.
 Below, 6 of the best fiction books you’ll find us reading on our next vacation.

 Six Days in Rome By Francesca Giacco

 Six Days in Rome

 In this “stunningly cool and stylish debut,” Emilia, a young artist, travels to Rome—on what was supposed to be a romantic getaway—to heal her broken heart.
 As she wanders the city’s narrow streets and wide piazzas, the music, art and beauty of Rome colour her dreamlike experience.
 But when she unexpectedly meets John, an American expat, she’s soon navigating an intriguing connection and finding herself transformed in ways she never expected.
 While this novel is a meditation on self-discovery, it’s also a visceral celebration of the Eternal City.

 Two Nights in Lisbon

 This riveting thriller will linger long after the surprising final page.
 Ariel wakes up in Lisbon to find her husband gone—there’s no note, and he’s not picking up his phone.
 As she inquires with hotel security, the police and the American embassy, she starts to wonder why he dragged her along on this business trip—and why she knows so little about her new, and much younger, husband.
 But Ariel also has her secrets, and perhaps the only person who can help her is the last person she wants to turn to.
 It will be hard to put down this well-plotted, breakneck thriller, set in one of Europe’s most charismatic cities.

 Northern Hideaways: Canadian Cottages and Cabins